Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Creating Property Procedures

-Select Procedure from Insert Menu, type strDesc in the Name text control, select Property in the Type Option Group, and Public in the Scope option group.
+Select Procedure from the Insert Menu, type strDesc in the Name text control, select Property in the Type Option Group, and Public in the Scope option group.
 Click OK to insert the Property Procedures for the Private p_Desc Variable (Property).

 Option Compare Database